darold/pgtt-rsl/README.md

 	    int      backend_start_time;
 	    int      backend_pid;
 	} Lsid;
+  2) Create a view with the name and the schema of the origin global temporary table.
+All user access to the underlying table will be done through this view.

-  2) Create a btree index on column pgtt_sessid of special type lsid.
+  3) Create a btree index on column pgtt_sessid of special type lsid.
-  3) Grant SELECT,INSERT,UPDATE,DELETE on the table to PUBLIC.
+  4) Grant SELECT,INSERT,UPDATE,DELETE on the table to PUBLIC.
-  4) Activate RLS on the table and create two RLS policies to hide rows to other sessions or transactions when required.
+  5) Activate RLS on the table and create two RLS policies to hide rows to other sessions or transactions when required.
-  5) Force RLS to be active for the owner of the table.
+  6) Force RLS to be active for the owner of the table.
-  6) Create an updatable view using the original table name with a a WHERE clause to hide the "hidden" column of the table.
+  7) Create an updatable view using the original table name with a a WHERE clause to hide the "hidden" column of the table.
-  7) Set owner of the view to current_user which might be a superuser, grants to other users are the responsability of the administrator.
+  8) Set owner of the view to current_user which might be a superuser, grants to other users are the responsability of the administrator.
-  8) Insert the relation between the GTT and the view in the catalog table pgtt_global_temp.
+  9) Insert the relation between the GTT and the view in the catalog table pgtt_global_temp.

 The pgtt_drop_table() function is responsible to remove all references to a GTT table and its corresponding view.
 When it is called it just execute a "DROP TABLE IF EXISTS pgtt_schema.pgtt_tbname CASCADE;".
 Using CASCADE will also drop the associated view.

+The "DROP TABLE pgtt_table" statement will drop the view instead, the corresponding table in extension's schema pgtt_schema will be removed later by the background worker.

 The extension also define four functions to manipulate the 'lsid' type: